Chulu West Peak Climbing

 Day 1: Arrival day in Kathmandu

-On first day after your safe landing on Tribhuwan International Airport (Kathmandu), our agents warmly invite you with awesome regard and welcome along shifts you to a fine tourist standard inn.
-Further, we likewise hold short gathering at our head office for discussion regarding our upcoming trek.
+On first day after your safe landing at Tribhuwan International Airport (Kathmandu), our agents warmly invite you with awesome regard and welcome along with shifts you to a fine tourist standard inn.
+Further, we likewise hold a short gathering at our head office for discussion regarding our upcoming trek.

 Day 2: Kathmandu sightseeing and trekking preparation

 Kathmandu valley is the real spot to sight major cultural and historical sites.
-Early morning, we step forward for sightseeing some historical spots which are on UNESCO World Heritage Site.
-After spending some hours to explore these locations, we return back for finalizing our trekking equipment, which is required during our trek and this night we spend at the fine hotel in Kathmandu.
+Early morning, we step forward to sightseeing some historical spots which are on UNESCO World Heritage Site.
+After spending some hours exploring these locations, we return back for finalizing our trekking equipment, which is required during our trek, and this night we spend at the fine hotel in Kathmandu.

 Day 03: Drive Kathmandu to Syange/Jagat (1100m/3608 ft) 8 - 10 hrs

-We have to begin very early today as we need to go a long drive to reach at our trek starting point.
-After breakfast, we leave Kathmandu at around 7 am and nearly after 8-10 hours' drive we reach Syange or Jagat (as per situation) via Besishahar.
-Enroute, we see more of countryside of Nepal that offers greeneries, rivers, villages, farms and beautiful mountain sceneries.
-However, the condition of road is not equally fine in all portion of our drive today.
+We have to begin very early today as we need to go a long drive to reach our trek starting point.
+After breakfast, we leave Kathmandu at around 7 am, and nearly after 8-10 hours' drive we reach Syange or Jagat (as per situation) via Besishahar.
+En route, we see more of the countryside of Nepal that offers greeneries, rivers, villages, farms and beautiful mountain sceneries.
+However, the condition of road is not equally fine in all portions of our drive today.
 The road up to Besishahar is coal-tarred road, whereas after Besishahar the road is dusty and coarse though we can easily overlook it as we watch the outstanding sceneries through the windowpane.
 Overnight stay at Syange or Jagat Guesthouse.

 Day 04: Trek Syange/Jagat to Dharapani (1,960m/6,430ft) 7 - 8 hrs